lsst-dm/dm_dev_guide/stack/building-with-pip.rst

 The ``dependencies`` section can only refer to packages that are available on `PyPI`_ since this is the section that will be read during ``pip install``.
 It should include all Python packages that would normally be included as part of the ``rubin-env`` Conda environment.

 Do not include optional packages in this list or packages that are only needed to run the test code.

-This can be achieved with something like the following:
+Instead, add a separate item like the following:

 .. code-block:: toml